johnwcowan/r7rs-work/FuturesCowan.md

 opposed to parallelism, for which see [ParallelPromisesCowan](ParallelPromisesCowan.md)).

-Futures are analogous to [SRFI 18](http://srfi.schemers.org/srfi-18/srfi-18.html) threads, and can easily be built either using SRFI 18 threads directly.
+Futures are analogous to [SRFI 18](http://srfi.schemers.org/srfi-18/srfi-18.html) threads, and can easily be built using SRFI 18 threads directly.
 However, it is also possible to have multiple futures sharing the same thread in a thread pool, and this choice depends on how heavyweight SRFI 18 threads are